holoviz/holoviz/doc/heps/hep2.md

 2. Maintainers have to make sure that their users are well informed of the deprecation.
 They **must** implement the deprecation in the following way:

-- [ ] Implement a programmatic warning, if not applicable the PR deprecating the feature **must** clearly explain why.
+- [ ] Implement a programmatic warning; if not applicable the PR deprecating the feature **must** clearly explain why.

   - The warning **must** be emitted using one or a combination of these two utilities: